neumeist/neumeist.github.io/_pages/research.md

 processing in a way that accelerates both development and performance by using a columnar approach (via coffea, awkward-array).
 Secondly, to distribute the computations across a local Analysis Facility using custom Dask workflows in a way that efficiently utilizes available computing resources.
 The Analysis Facility (AF) at the Tier-2 center at Purdue is implemented on top of the existing CMS computing infrastructure and in1cludes a dedicated Storage Element based on HDFS; a dedicated Compute Element, as well as opportunistic access to all Community Clusters, including one dedicated to GPU workloads;
 and centralized disk- and tape-storage systems.
 After its currently undergoing expansion, the AF will also allow bursting into the public cloud providers.
-In its final design theAnalysis Facilitywill leverage the Service forWeb basedANalysis (SWAN) project at CERN and the Geddes Composable Platform [15] - a Kubernetes-based “Community Cloud” resource at Purdue - to provide a platform for flexible, elastic, and customizable cloud and container computing with bursting capabilities to the Community Clusters at Purdue due, Open Science Grid, and the public clouds.
+In its final design the Analysis Facility will leverage the Service for Web-based ANalysis (SWAN) project at CERN and the [Geddes Composable Platform](https://doi.org/10.1109/SuperCompCloud51944.2020.00011) - a Kubernetes-based “Community Cloud” resource at
+Purdue - to provide a platform for flexible, elastic, and customizable cloud and container computing with bursting capabilities to the Community Clusters at Purdue due, Open Science Grid, and the public clouds.